ezbz/gitlabber/README.rst

 When working with large Gitlab setups you typically need a subset of the projects residing in groups of interest.

-Gitlabber allows you to clone pull all projects under a subset of groups / subgroups.
+Gitlabber allows you to clone or pull all projects under a subset of groups / subgroups.

-Gitlabber builds a tree structure from the Gitlab server and allows you to specify which subset of the tree you want to clone using glob or regex expressions
+Gitlabber builds a tree structure from the Gitlab server and allows you to specify which subset of the tree you want to clone using glob or regex expressions.

-This makes Gitlabber suitable for development environments or backups scenarios
+This makes Gitlabber suitable for development environments or simple backup scenarios

 Installation
 ------------